pastnetworks/pastnetworks.github.io/pasteditions.md

 <a id="2026edition"></a>
 # 2026

-The third edition of the Barcelona Summer School took place from 16th to 19th June 2026.
-Twenty-nine people participated.
+The third edition of the Barcelona Past Network Summer School took place from 16 to 19 June 2026 and was attended by 29 participants.

 ## Venues 2026
-The summer school took place in the University of Barcelona Physics Faculty.
+The summer school was held at the Faculty of Physics, University of Barcelona.

-A social dinner took place Tuesday 16th June at restaurant Fabrica Moritz Barcelona, and a closing dinner was held Thursday 18th June at 19:30 in the restaurant Buenissimo.
+A social dinner took place on Tuesday, 16 June, at Fàbrica Moritz Barcelona, and a closing dinner was held on Thursday, 18 June, at Buenissimo.

 ## Programme 2026
 The 4-day programme consisted of lectures and discussions, hands-on practicals, and socials.